kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 ### Request/response pattern
 Many extensions require request/response style communication, which is not supported by MQTT natively.
-That is usually overcome by introducing a separate topic name for responses.
+That is overcome by introducing a separate topic name for responses.

 Responses MUST be published to the topic constructed by appending `/status` suffix to the request topic.
 This applies to both server and client responses.

+Response MUST be published with the same QoS level as the corresponding request.

 ### Security
 We separate _client authentication_ and _endpoint identification_.
 During the client authentication, a client and a server should verify each other: client verifies server identity and server verifies that the client is authorized to access the server.
-Note that multiple clients may share the same credentials, and thus server can't identify clients -- it merely verifies the client knows a shared secret.
+Note that multiple clients may share the same credentials, and thus server can't identify clients – it merely verifies the client knows a shared secret.

 The client authentication and _session-wide encryption_ are usually handled simultaneously by separate encapsulating protocols (TLS, DTLS, IPSec, none, etc.), so it is not described in this document.
 However, a possible authentication method is using MQTT CONNECT packet with name and password.